 A trusted person can be a friend, family member or another person that you trust to complete the form on your behalf.

 You do not need to complete a formal process to appoint a trusted person to complete the survey on your behalf.

 This is a private arrangement between the eligible Australian and the trusted person – a friend, family member or another person that you trust.

 You do not need to notify the ABS on your private arrangement, unless you are nominating them to receive your form on your behalf at a different address, open it, complete it based on your instruction, and return it to the ABS.
-You can use our online form to request your survey materials be sent to a new address.

 Where someone completes a survey on someone else's behalf, the ABS expects that the eligible Australian would:

 - Specifically authorise that trusted person to open their postal survey envelope.

 - Communicate their survey response to the trusted person so this can be accurately marked on the survey form.

 - The trusted person would then seal the form in the Reply Paid envelope and mail it back to the ABS.

 A person cannot self-declare or claim themselves to be a trusted person for someone else.